 The Practical Nursing (PN) department offers an Associate of Applied Science Degree in Practical Nursing (AASPN).
-The first semester includes a pre-nursing Introduction to Nursing Course, with classroom theory and skill labs, and a Pharmacology for Nurses course.
+The first semester includes a pre-nursing Introduction to Nursing Course, with classroom theory and skill labs, and a Pharmacology course.
 Students apply to the program during the fall semester they are enrolled in pre-nursing coursework.
-Upon admission to the program, that begins in spring semester, students accompany nursing faculty into a variety of clinical settings as they learn about nursing care provided to adults and children in the classroom.
-Upon completion of the program, graduates apply to take the national licensure exam.
+Upon admission to the program, (which begins in spring semester) students accompany nursing faculty into a variety of clinical settings as they learn about nursing care provided to adults and children in the classroom.
+Upon completion of the program, graduates apply to take the national council licensure exam (NCLEX-PN).
 Licensed Practical Nurses (LPNs) are employed in hospitals, nursing homes, clinics, home health, mental and community settings under the direction of registered nurses and physicians.

-The UTTC AASPN Program is fully approved by the North Dakota Board of Nursing (NDBON), www.ndbon.org and fully accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta Georgia, 30326, 1-404-975-5000, www.acenursing.org.
+The UTTC AASPN Program is conditionally approved by the North Dakota Board of Nursing (NDBON), www.ndbon.org and conditionally accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta Georgia, 30326, 1-404-975-5000, www.acenursing.org.